UtrechtUniversity/R-data-cafe/README.md

 ## Themes

-Each R data café has a special theme.
-The theme is a short presentation or demonstration of half an hour.
+Each R Cafe has a special theme.
+The theme is a short presentation or demonstration of (maximum) half an hour.
 The presentations are given by attendees of the cafe.
 We are always looking for people who want to present something.
-Please send an email to Jonathan de Bruin ([j.debruin1@uu.nl](mailto:j.debruin1@uu.nl)) to request or give a presenation.
+Please send an email to Jonathan de Bruin ([j.debruin1@uu.nl](mailto:j.debruin1@uu.nl)) to request to give a presentation.

 ## Scheduled meetings